 The employment contract must comply with the EO and be clearly stipulated

-Whether hiring temporary, part-time, or full-time employees, HRs should have a comprehensive employment contract to protect the rights of the company and the employee.
-They should also comply with Hong Kong’s Employment Ordinance to avoid labor disputes.
+No matter the employee is temporary, part-time, or full-time,HR should always stipulate a comprehensive employment contract to protect the rights and interests of the company and the employee, whether to keep or dismiss the employee.
+The contract should comply with the EO to avoid labor disputes.